Warren Caddy

-Warren Caddy (born 9 April 1997) is a professional footballer who plays as a forward for Swiss Challenge League club Lausanne Ouchy and the Madagascar national team.
+Warren Caddy (born 9 April 1997) is a professional footballer who plays as a forward for Danish Superliga club Randers FC and the Madagascar national team.

 Career

 A product of Ajaccio's youth system, Caddy made his senior debut on 17 April 2015, coming on as a substitute for Laurent Abergel in a 2–0 defeat to Troyes at the Stade de l'Aube.

+On 24 January 2026, Warren Caddy signed for Randers FC on a three-and-a-half-year contract, joining the Danish Superliga club from Swiss Challenge League side FC Stade Lausanne-Ouchy.
+His arrival was officially announced by Randers FC, with Caddy immediately joining the squad on their winter training camp in Portugal and being assigned the number 10 shirt.